-Read about enhancements and defect fixes in IBM Cúram Universal Access with the IBM Universal Access Responsive Web Application.
+Read about enhancements and defect fixes in previous versions of IBM Cúram Universal Access with the IBM Universal Access Responsive Web Application.

 For more information about changes that depend on server-side updates, see the release notes for your specific version of IBM Cúram Social Program Management at (https://www-01.ibm.com/support/docview.wss?uid=swg27037963).